 One of the most exciting and gritty operas, Rigoletto is not for the faint-hearted.
 The censors had real issues with Rigoletto’s content, and it’s not hard to see why!
 Set in the grubby world of the Duke of Mantua, a man with few morals and a great deal of power, the action plumbs the depths of nastiness, and the bad guy doesn't get a comeuppance.
 There’s no avoiding the opera’s grim finale either, horrifically sad with only limited redemption.

 Rigoletto is the first of Verdi’s middle period operas and marks a shift towards coherent musical tapestries instead of the typical Italian aria format (though Verdi by no means leaves the form behind).
 There are fewer applause breaks than in his earlier works, the drama seemingly rushing headlong towards its conclusion.

 It's an opera with extremes but also a sense of moral ambiguity.
-The grim palace of the Duke is contrasted by the tranquility and isolation of Gilda, Rigoletto’s daughter.
+The grim palace of the Duke is contrasted by the tranquillity and isolation of Gilda, Rigoletto’s daughter.
 Gilda gets some of the most divine music, particularly in the Act I aria Caro nome, in English Sweet name.
 Verdi also cleverly gives the despicable Duke some devilishly charming music, you’ll probably recognise La donna è mobile, Woman is flighty.
-Rigoletto himself gets no flashy arias, his music is punchier and more declamatory, an uneasy mix of both worlds.
+Rigoletto himself gets no flashy arias; his music is punchier and more declamatory, an uneasy mix of both worlds.

 A count in the Duke's court.
 His daughter is seduced by the Duke (before the opera starts) leading to him delivering the curse that drives the opera.